jeremyj563/TrafficMonitor/README.md

 ```

 ## Config (using Git)
-Note: Warning, installing the config this way will delete any history data or any other local files created in the `TrafficMonitor` folder!
+Warning: Installing the config this way will delete any history data or any other local files created in the `TrafficMonitor` folder!
 ```
 > rd /s/q %appdata%\TrafficMonitor
 > git clone https://github.com/jeremyj563/TrafficMonitor %appdata%\TrafficMonitor